-Notes on competence and knowledge qualifications (if any)
+Relationship between competence and knowledge qualifications

-K1a - K3a provide underpinning knowledge for C1a
+K1 - K3 provide underpinning knowledge for C1a - C1b

 The designated technical certificates underpin the knowledge elements of the competence qualification in this pathway.
 The knowledge qualifications deliver essential underpinning knowledge which supports the fundamental scientific and mathematical principles to equip apprentices with the understanding required to operate effectively and efficiently at operator and semi-skilled level within this sub-sector.
 Working closely with key stakeholders including the composites SSG, other relevant employers and Awarding Organisations, we have ensured employers have access to a range of technical certificates.